6 Steps to Create an Expense Report: A Guide for Small Businesses

 Employees submitting expense reports for reimbursement will absolutely need to attach receipts to justify their claims.
 If printing the expense report, tape the receipts onto a piece of printer paper and photocopy them so you can keep the originals.

-If submitting the expense report electronically, scan the receipts and attach them as files.
+If submitting the expense report electronically, scan the receipts using the receipt scanner app and attach them as files.
 Only then can an employee be reimbursed.

 Even if you’re a business owner generating an expense report to track spending, you’ll need to keep your corresponding receipts or invoices.
 If you’re deducting your expenses on your taxes you need a backup in case you get audited, according to The Balance.